Name of Policy | Safeguarding and Child Protection Policy |

 The School takes seriously its responsibility to promote and nurture the mental health and well-being of all its pupils and staff.
 This is reflected in its policies and procedures for pastoral care and the School’s GROW (PSHE) programme.

-• Preventing the impairment of children’s health or development
+- Preventing the impairment of children’s mental and physical health or development

-• Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care
+- Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care

-• Taking action to enable all children to have the best outcomes.
+- Taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children’s Social Care National Framework.

-Where a child is suffering significant harm or is likely to do so, action will be taken to protect that child.
+Where a child is suffering significant harm, or is likely to do so, action will be taken to protect that child.
 Action will also be taken to promote the welfare of a child in need of additional support, even if they are not suffering harm or at immediate risk.
 The School recognises the importance of children receiving the right help at the right time to address risks and prevent issues escalating, the importance of acting on and referring the early signs of abuse and neglect, keeping clear records, listening to the views of the child, reassessing concerns when situations do not improve, sharing information quickly, and challenging inaction.

 1.2.3 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 Everyone who works with our pupils should make sure that their approach is child-centred (that is, that they consider at all times what is in the best interests of the child).